foundriesio/docs/source/reference-manual/linux/linux-disk-encryption.rst

       -chardev socket,id=chrtpm,path=/tmp/mytpm/swtpm-sock \
       -tpmdev emulator,id=tpm0,chardev=chrtpm -device tpm-tis,tpmdev=tpm0

+On the first boot, enroll the :ref:`UEFI Secure Boot Certificates <ref-secure-boot-uefi>` to enable secure boot support.
+This is required as the LUKS2 TPM 2.0 token leverages **PCR 7**, which tracks the secure boot state.

+To do this, select the UEFI Secure Boot systemd-boot menu as described in :ref:`UEFI Secure Boot Provisioning <ref-secure-boot-uefi-provisioning>`.
+The system will reset.
+Then run **the same command** again.

-You should see the following during the first boot:
+You should see the following during this second boot:

 .. code-block:: none